grow-graphics/gd/Readme.md

 # Godot 4.0 Bindings for Go

 This package provides an interface for writing Godot 4.0 Extensions in Go.
-Currently requires Godot to be built with an additional PR https://github.com/godotengine/godot/pull/65018 (aiming to get this merged).
+Currently requires Godot ~master to be built with an additional PR https://github.com/godotengine/godot/pull/65018 (aiming to get this merged).

 ```go